About the Coalition

 Rachel Spiegel, Communications Assistant

 Rachel leads the social media work for the Coalition and coordinates the proofreading, copy editing and design of research papers.
-Rachel works for the majority of her time at NCE supporting the delivery of media, outreach efforts and publications.
+Rachel works for the majority of her time at the New Climate Economy, supporting the delivery of media, outreach efforts and publications.
 Rachel previously worked in the State Department with the Office of the Special Envoy for Climate Change, where she was involved with various research projects to support the U.S.-India bilateral climate partnership, work related to the Arctic Council, and implementation of the Paris Agreement.
-Rachel holds a B.A. in Environmental Analysis and International Studies from Pitzer College in Claremont, CA.
+Rachel holds a BA in Environmental Analysis from Pitzer College in Claremont, CA.